-After whizzing through the Gothic Quarter, walk to the top end of La Rambla, where you will find yourself at Plaça de Catalunya.
-This circular plaza is a landmark and the cultural hub of Barcelona.
-It offers stunning fountains and sculptures and is a great place to relax, take pictures, people watch and listen to the Latino Buskers.
-It’s also well known for its flocks of pigeons which gather in the center.
+After whizzing through the Gothic Quarter, walk to the top end of La Rambla, where you will find yourself at Plaça de Catalunya (Catalonia Plaza).
+This circular plaza is considered the city center and the cultural hub of Barcelona.

 4.-7.
 Illa de la Discòrdia

-Tip: If you’re only in Barcelona for a day, enjoy at these buildings from the outside and save interior visits for another time.
+ⓘ PRO TIP: If you’re following this one-day Barcelona itinerary, enjoy these buildings from the outside.
+Save interior visits for another time.

-Lunch is a serious activity, the big meal of the day in Barcelona, where restaurants serve lunch from 1:30 to 4 pm.
+If you bought a picnic lunch at La Rambla this morning, you’re covered.
+If not, you’re going to need sustenance.
 Rather than send you in search of a particular restaurant, we recommend that you save time and energy and stop to eat whenever you get hungry.